-The Master of International Service is specifically designed for those with significant experience in international affairs.
+The Master of International Service is specifically designed for those with significant experience in international affairs or for those completing, or having recently completed (within three years), a master's level program in international affairs or related field from an approved institutional partner.
 The program’s two semester intensive period of study is complemented by opportunities for participating in an array of public dialogue and ongoing research programs.

 Applicants must hold an accredited bachelor’s degree with a cumulative grade point average of at least B+ (3.30 or higher on a 4.00 scale).
 Students should also have significant professional experience, typically nine years.